fortio/fortio/README.md

         Redirect all incoming traffic to https URL (need ingress to work properly).
 Can be in the form of host:port, ip:port, port or "disabled" to disable the feature. (default "8081")
-  -s int
+  -resolve string
+        Resolve CN of cert to this IP, so that we can call https://cn directly -s int
         Number of streams per grpc connection (default 1) -static-dir path